BreloomBoom/chip-8_interpreter/README.md

 # CHIP-8 Interpreter

-A CHIP-8 interpreter written in Python, using pygame to render graphics.
+A CHIP-8 interpreter written in Python, using Pygame to render graphics.

 # How to Use